CSteigueber/golang_producer_consumer/README.md

 # Testing
-Unit testing covers ca 66% for now of the whole package and 100% of the file mockstream.go.
+Unit testing covers ca 72% of the whole package and 100% of the file mockstream.go.